 Live in a small one-bedroom; share one car and only mutual friends.

-Tom and I worked 12 hours a week.
+My partner and I worked 12 hours a week.
 We had two week vacations about every six weeks.
 We were living in the Caribbean, so we should have been hiking mountains, basking in the sun and frolicking in the sand, holding hands, doing that lovey-dovey stuff, right?

 Nope.
 I mean, we did those things, but sometimes it was too much.
-We shared a car, so if I went out, Tom was stranded at home and vice versa.
+We shared a car, so if I went out, he was stranded at home and vice versa.
 We were together all the time.
 It doesn’t help that making friends is hard when travelling as a couple.

-Those cute idiosyncrasies Tom had when I would visit on the weekend started seeming more like obsessive-compulsions; the adorable facial expressions I used instead of words started looking like crazy facial tics and mockery.
+Those cute idiosyncrasies he had when I would visit on the weekend started seeming more like obsessive-compulsions; the adorable facial expressions I used instead of words started looking like crazy facial tics and mockery.

 Get a hobby, find different friends, and don’t sacrifice space for more money.
 It’s tempting to try to save money by finding somewhere ‘big enough for the two of you,’ but you will want to have an extra room or space where you can pretend to get away.